IATkachenko/HA-SleepAsAndroid/README.md

 This integration will allow you to get events from your [SleepAsAndroid](https://sleep.urbandroid.org) application in a form of the sensor states and events in Home assistant.

+# This repo will be archived soon!

+Sine 2025.9 Home Assistant have own default integration with Sleep as Android.
+Please migrate to it.
+Documentation is available at https://www.home-assistant.io/integrations/sleep_as_android/

 ## Installation & configuration
 ### Requirements
 You will need: